flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 ### Pushback System On/Off

-As pushback add-ons all use the same sim variables to control and move the aircraft during pushback the flyPad pushback system and these add-ons can usually not be used at the same time.
-Because of this the flyPad pushback system can be disabled completely to avoid any interference with other pushback add-ons.
+As pushback add-ons all use the same sim variables to control and move the aircraft during pushback the flyPad pushback system and these add-ons usually cannot not be used at the same time.
+Because of this, the flyPad pushback system can be disabled completely to avoid any interference with other pushback add-ons.

 !!! block ""
     ![img.png](../../assets/flypados3/flypad-pushback-system-off.png){align=center width=49% loading=lazy}